 - You may notice more limited opening hours of businesses, for example opening later in morning, and closing at sunset, to allow for them to break their fast.
 Locals may also shut shop in order to take a much-needed siesta in the afternoon.

 How tolerant is Morocco?

 While Morocco is an increasingly modern Muslim country, there are harsh penalties for sexual relations out of wedlock and homosexuality.

 Please let us know if you identify as homosexual couple or you are a couple who is not legally married, so we can assist you in navigating the local laws and penalties safely.

-Morocco is a country that has so much to offer everyone, and want to make sure you feel as welcome and as safe as possible without exclusion.
+Morocco is a country that has so much to offer everyone, and we want to make sure you feel as welcome and as safe as possible without exclusion.

 What do I need to wear in Morocco?

 In the main cities like Marrakech, Fez and Casablanca, many people dress in Western style, as in London or Paris, but in the countryside we recommend that both men and women wear long trousers or skirts and a top covering the upper arms to the elbows.

 In the mountains and the desert, you need a hat to protect you from the sun, and a warm fleece or jumper and long trousers for the evenings.
 For camel trekking, loose long trousers are the most comfortable.
 In winter, you need warm layers, including hat, scarf and gloves – temperatures can be nice and warm in the daytime, but really drop at night.

 Once you book and pay for your tour with us, we’ll share with you our extensive written guide on how to pack and what to wear in Morocco, for every season.
 Plus you can check out our Pinterest account here